damianfarina/comman/README.md

 - Billing and invoicing
 - Supplier price list importer
 - Quick access to resources using mobile camera + QR codes
+- Dashboard with production charts
+- Role-based access for administrators, salespeople, and operators